zdravkov/kendo-docs/framework/datasource/offline.md

     }, 5000);)

 Both approaches have their pros and cons.
 The "online" and "offline" events behave differently among the browsers - Firefox and Internet Explorer fire those events when the user switches between offline and online mode.

 Ajax polling is more robust but leads to constant HTTP requests (CPU and bandwidth usage).
 In addition Ajax requests could fail for other reasons than not having Internet connection - server error, timeout.

 The online and offline events work as expected in mobile devices and Phonegap applications.
 The ajax polling approach works best for desktop browsers.

+## Offline Storage Considerations and FAQ

+* **What is the available offline storage space?** The default localStorage space is normally around 5MB per *origin* (i.e. specific domain, port and protocol), but this should not be relied on, because it can depend on the browser and the browser settings, controlled by the user.
+Theoretically, it is possible to measure the maximum available storage space by trying to save large chunks of data via the localStorage API, but this may cause the browser to become temporarily irresponsive and is not recommended.

+* **Can the web application request allocation of more offline storage space by the browser?** No.

+* **Do several Kendo UI DataSource instances share the same offline storage space?** Yes.
+Moreover, different Kendo UI DataSource instances must use different `offlineStorage` keys, otherwise they will overwrite one another's saved data.

+* **How do I check the currently used local storage space?** There are different ways to do that, depending on how you store your data and what exactly you want to check.
+One possible option to measure the amount of data stored by a Kendo UI DataSource instance is:

+        // check amount of used offline storage space for a specific key JSON.stringify(localStorage.getItem("your-offlineStorage-key-here")).length
+        // check overall used offline storage space JSON.stringify(localStorage).length

+* **What happens when the offline storage quota is exceeded?** The data saving will fail and the browser will trigger an unhandled exception.
+If you want to handle these, it is possible to use a [customized offlineStorage](#use-custom-offline-storage) implementation with `try ... catch` blocks.